dewv/ops/onCallRotation.md

 - Responding to a new request/problem report
 - Responding to new messages about an existing customer initiated Issue

-You are responsible for handling all occurences of the first two scenarios on your shift.
-The message templates require you to insert a "ticket number" that you generate by creating an Issue in this repo.
+You are responsible for handling all occurrences of the first two scenarios on your shift.
+Their message templates require you to insert a "ticket number" that you generate by creating an Issue in this repo.
 There are corresponding Issue templates to be used for these two scenarios.

 You may handle the third scenario *if* it seems urgent or otherwise appropriate.
 If it does not require immediate attention, you may leave it for the [Customer Service communications process](https://github.com/dewv/professional-experience/blob/master/2.specialist/customerServiceCommunications.md) at our next staff meeting.